The Fibre Co.

 Why do we use it?
 We use linen in small amounts blended with other fibres to achieve a rustic look due to the presence of fibres that are slightly uneven in diameter.
 Its natural luster creates an elegant knitted fabric perfect for accessories and garments with flowing lines.
 Linen fibre also adds strength and absorbs moisture very well.

 What is it?
-The ‘masham’ sheep breed is a cross between a Swaledale ewe and a Teeswater ram.
-Masham wool has a very long staple length of between 15 to 35cm (6 and 14”) and ranges from 28 to 34µ.
+Masham is a breed of sheep that is found in the United Kingdom.
+Masham sheep are a cross breed between a Swaledale ewe and a Teeswater ram.
+The wool has a very long staple length of between 15 to 35cm (6 and 14”) and ranges from 28 to 34µ.
 While it is not the finest of wools, it comes in beautiful natural shades of white, grey and dark brown.

 What is it?
 Merino wool comes from a breed of sheep by the same name that originated in Spain, but are now found around the world in the common sheep growing regions.
 This breed of sheep is bred primarily for its very fine wool, which is usually less than 24 µ.
 The Fibre Co. uses merino wool from countries such as Argentina where mulesing is not practiced as well as from other countries with a certification that the merino is non-mulsed.

 Why do we use it?
 We are very fond of blending merino in many of our yarns due to its fineness and elasticity, which gives good ‘memory’ and ‘bounce’ to a yarn.
 It is also generally more comfortable on the hands and easier to knit consistent stitches with a more elastic yarn.
 We like merino for its lightweight yet thermal insulating properties.
 It adds warmth in colder winter climates and it can keep one cool in warmer summer weather.